-What do you do when you really want to take a break from marriage?
+What do you do when you really want to take a break from your spouse?

-Please note: This post is written to wives who are in overall healthy marriages, or wives in healthy but disappointing aka growing marriages.
-For wives facing abuse situations (please get help NOW), adultery or abandonment, other posts on the blog will be more helpful.
-You can start this and this.
+Please note: This post is written to wives who are in overall healthy marriages, or healthy but disappointing (aka growing) marriages.
+For wives facing abuse situations (please get help NOW), adultery or abandonment, other posts on the blog might be more helpful.
+You can start here or here.

 My husband and I clashed a lot as newlyweds.